iobroker-community-adapters/ioBroker.telegram/README.md

     console.log('Sent to ' + res + ' users');
 });
 ```
+If you use the example above be aware of that you have to replace 'UserName' with either the firstname or the Public-Telegram-Username of the User you want to send the message to.
+(Depends on if the 'Store username not firstname' setting in the Adaptersettings is enabled or not)
+If the option is set and the user did not specify a public username in his telegram account, then the adapter will continue to use the firstname of the user.
+Keep in mind that if the user sets a public username later (after authenticating to your bot) the saved firstname will be replaced by the username the next time the user sends a message to the bot.

 You can send message over state too, just set state *"telegram.INSTANCE.communicate.response"* with value *"@userName Test message"*.